Judging the Enviroment In The News

 Quotes Judging the Environment's Glenn Sugameli on impact of judicial nominations "particularly on the U.S. Supreme Court and the D.C.
 Circuit."

-Court and Spark: Bush nominates eco-hostile lobbyist to federal appeals court (Grist Magazine, 02/10/04)
+Court and Spark: Bush nominates eco-hostile lobbyist to federal appeals court (Grist, 02/10/04)

 Earthjustice's Glenn Sugameli on William Myers nomination: the committee took up "a fundamental question of American justice: Is a man who has advanced an absolutist ideological viewpoint throughout his entire career fit to be a federal judge?"
 (Sugameli has compiled info on the professional track records of Myers and other Bush judicial nominees on Earthjustice's Judging the Environment webpage.)